-There are three texts for this course: a course reader which you will purchase from Maple Press, and Everything's an Argument (6th edition) and Everyday Writer (5th edition, the Exercise Version), both by Andrea Lunsford and available from the bookstore.
-You should also have on your writer's bookshelf a college dictionary (unabridged), a copy of your favorite sports writers' essays, the MLA handbook for writers.
+There are three texts for this course: a course reader, which you will purchase from Maple Press, and both Everything's an Argument (6th edition, without readings) and Everyday Writer (SJSU's campus handbook).
+Both of these books are by Andrea Lunsford, and are available from the bookstore.

+You should also have on your writer's bookshelf a college dictionary (unabridged) and perhaps a copy of your favorite sports writers' essays, for inspiration.